AntonSol919/linkspace/why.md

 Note that the group and public keys are 32 bytes.
 For brevity I used the [LNS](./lns.html) representation for `[@:alice:sales:example]` and `[#:example]`.
-LNS solves a similar problem as DNS, i.e. instead of using a number like `192.168.0.1` you can use a user friendly name.
+LNS solves a similar problem as DNS, i.e. instead of using a number like `192.168.0.1` you can use the name `www.example.com`.

-Finally, in our example so far I used a <span id="hh1">[HASH]</span> directly in their data field.
+Finally, in our example so far I used a <span id="hh1">[HASH]</span> directly in the data field.
 This would not work well for most use-cases.
 Instead, a point in linkspace has a list of [links](./docs/guide/index.html#lk_linkpoint) adjacent to the data.